-Decem iber 31,
+Decen nber 31,

-2021 2020
+2020 2019

 Deferred tax assets

-Net operating loss carryforwards \$ 31,826 \$ 22,585
+Net operating loss carryforwards \$ 22,585 \$ 13,830

+Lease liabilities 2,487 2,749

-Research and development credits 2,392 2,166
+Research and development credits 2,166 1,508

-Lease liabilities 1,521 2,487

-Accrual and reserves 590 457
+Accrual and reserves 457 319

-Employee retention credits 284

-Capitalized intangible costs 122 156
+Capitalized intangible costs 156 171

-Stock-based compensation 129 2
+Stock-based compensation 2 3

-Other 3 5
+Other 5

-Gross deferred tax assets 36,867 27,858
+Gross deferred tax assets 27,858 18,580

-Less valuation allowance (35,665) (25,941)
+Less valuation allowance (25,941) (16,339)

-Deferred tax assets, net of valuation allowance 1,202 1,917
+Deferred tax assets, net of valuation allowance 1,917 2,241

 Deferred tax liabilities

-Right-of-use assets (962) (1,555)
+Right-of-use assets (1,555) (1,675)

-Fixed assets (101) (340)
+Fixed assets (340) (552)

-Other (139) (22)
+Other (22) (14)

-Gross deferred tax liabilities (1,202) (1,917)
+Gross deferred tax liabilities (1,917) (2,241)

-Total net deferred tax assets \$
+Total net deferred tax assets \$ - \$ -

-The net valuation allowance increased by \$9.7 million and \$9.6 million for the years ended December 31, 2021 and 2020, respectively.
+The net valuation allowance increased by \$9.6 million and \$7.0 million for the years ended December 31, 2020 and 2019, respectively.

-As of December 31, 2021, the Company had net operating loss, or NOL, carryforwards of approximately \$133.9 million and \$53.0 million available to reduce future taxable income, if any, for federal and California state income tax purposes, respectively.
-NOL carryforwards generated after 2018 for federal tax reporting purposes of \$121.5 million have an indefinite carryforward period.
+As of December 31, 2020, the Company had net operating loss ("NOL") carryforwards of approximately \$80.8 million and \$80.6 million available to reduce future taxable income, if any, for federal and California state income tax purposes, respectively.
+NOL carryforwards generated after 2018 for federal tax reporting purposes of \$68.3 million have an indefinite carryforward period.
 The remaining federal and state net operating loss carryforwards begin expiring in 2036.

-As of December 31, 2021, the Company had research and development credit carryforwards of approximately \$1.0 million and \$2.8 million available to reduce future taxable income, if any, for federal and California state income tax purposes, respectively.
+As of December 31, 2020, the Company had research and development credit carryforwards of approximately \$1.5 million and \$1.9 million available to reduce future taxable income, if any, for federal and California state income tax purposes, respectively.
 The federal credit carryforwards begin expiring in 2036 and the state credits carry forward indefinitely.

 Federal and state laws impose substantial restrictions on the utilization of net operating loss and tax credit carryforwards in the event of an ownership change for tax purposes, as defined in Section 382 of the Internal Revenue Code.
 As a result of such ownership changes, the Company's ability to realize the potential future benefit of tax losses and tax credits that existed at the time of the ownership change may be limited and may expire unutilized.
 Such impairment of tax losses and tax credits would reduce the deferred tax asset and corresponding valuation allowance, as a result of the limitation.
-The Company completed an assessment of the available NOLs under Section 382 and determined that the Company underwent an ownership change in September 2020.
-As a result of the annual limitations caused by the ownership change, it was estimated the approximately \$1.3 million of federal tax credit and \$27.4 million of California NOL will expire unrealized for income tax purposes, and such amounts are excluded from the carryforward balances as of December 31, 2021.
+The Company has not conducted a study to assess whether a limitation would apply under Section 382.
+The Company plans to conduct a Section 382 study when it begins generating taxable income and starts utilizing the above-mentioned tax loss and tax credit carryforwards.